menus12/DAwR-2023-final-project/README.md

 It is worth noting that during competition events, all competitors must have a compatriot expert who should cooperate with other experts to ensure accuracy, transparency and fairness in recording and managing competition results.
 It is a rule that a compatriot expert can't participate in the evaluation process of his own compatriot, but there might be cases when during conflict situations and dispute resolution compatriot experts should advocate for their compatriot competitors, e.g. when other experts don't give a mark for some aspects due to biased evaluation process description.

-Another scenario is the demonstration exams, which is not a competition itself and therefore participants don't have a compatriot experts so all results are assessed but group of independent experts which are not affiliated with the college.
+Another scenario is the demonstration exams, which is not a competition itself and therefore participants don't have a compatriot experts so all results are assessed by a group of independent experts which are not affiliated with the college.

 -->